Topological error correcting processes from fixed-point path integrals: New codes from tensor-network path integrals

 \subsection{Floquet toric code in 3+1 dimensions}

 In this section, we use our method to construct a new Floquet code, namely a Floquet version of the toric code in $3+1$ dimensions.
-The $3+1$-dimensional toric code can be described by a Euclidean tensor-network path integral on arbitrary 4-dimensional cellulations.
-It is given by a sum over all cellular 2-cocycles, that is, configurations of $\zz_2$ variables on all the faces, such that at every volume the sum of variables at its boundary faces is $0$ (mod $2$).
-So the tensor network consists of one $\delta$-tensor at every face and one $\zz_2$-tensor at every volume, with bonds shared between pairs of adjacent face and volume.
+As a stabilizer code, the 3-dimensional toric code is defined on a cubic lattice with one qubit at every face.
+There is one $Z_0Z_1Z_2Z_3Z_4Z_4$ stabilizer acting on the qubits at the 6 faces adjacent to every volume, and a $X_0X_1X_2X_3$ stabilizer acting on the 4 qubits adjacent to every edge.
+The ground state of the model is an equal-weight superposition of $\zz_2$-configurations on all faces that obey a Gauss law at every volume.
+That is, it is an equal-weight superposition of 2-cocycles, which can be pictured as closed-loop configurations on the Poincar\'e dual lattice.
+Analogous to the ground state, the path integral representing the $3+1$-dimensional toric code is given by a sum over all cellular 2-cocycles inside an arbitrary 4-dimensional spacetime cellulation.
+Such a cocycle is a configuration of $\zz_2$ variables on all the faces, such that at every volume the sum of variables at its boundary faces is $0$ (mod $2$).
+These 2-cocycles can be pictured as closed-membrane configurations inside the 4-dimensional spacetime cellulation, which restrict to a closed-loop configuration at a spatial boundary.
+As a tensor network, the path integral consists of one $\delta$-tensor at every face and one $\zz_2$-tensor at every volume, with bonds shared between pairs of adjacent face and volume.

 We can also introduce defects inside the path integral.
-We will use two types of syndrome defects, namely line-like $m$ defects, as well as membrane-like $e$ defects.
-The $e$ defects are placed on 2-cycles, and at every face of the 2-cocycle we replace the $\delta$-tensor by the charged $\delta$-tensor in Eq.~\eqref{eq:e_anyon_tensor}.
+We will use two types of syndrome defects, namely line-like $m$ defects, as well as membrane-like $e$ defects. \footnote{ In the literature, a more common convention is to label line-like defects $e$ and the membrane-like defects $m$.
+However, for a smoother geometric interpretation, we have represented the $3+1$-dimensional toric code as a 2-form gauge theory instead of a 1-form gauge theory.
+In this dual representation, the fluxes of the 2-form gauge field that we label by $m$ are line-like, and the charges that we label by $e$ are membrane-like. } The $e$ defects are placed on 2-cycles, and at every face of the 2-cocycle we replace the $\delta$-tensor by the charged $\delta$-tensor in Eq.~\eqref{eq:e_anyon_tensor}.
 The $m$ defects are placed on 3-cocyles, and at every volume of the 3-cocycle we replace the $\zz_2$-tensor by the charged $\zz_2$-tensor in Eq.~\eqref{eq:m_anyon_tensor}.

 To construct the Floquet code, we take a 4-dimensional hypercubic lattice spanned by the four unit vectors $w$, $x$, $y$, $z$, and choose $t=w+x+y+z$ as the time direction.
 The operators of the circuit are individual $4$-index $\delta$-tensors at the faces, and $6$-index $\zz_2$-tensors at the cubes.
 The diagonal $t$ direction allows for a natural interpretation of these tensors as operators by dividing their indices into inputs and outputs,